TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-activities-delete-common-solutions.md

   ownershipid="AzureData_DataFactory" />
 # V2 - Pipeline Activities - Delete

-If you deleted resources by mistake and want to restore:
+Take the following actions if you accidentally deleted and need to restore resources.
 - For Data Factory resources, go back and choose **Data Factory Administration**
 - For other Azure resources, file a ticket to the corresponding services
-- For files and folders deleted by Delete Activity, contact support of corresponding data stores
+- For files and folders deleted by Delete Activity, contact support for the corresponding data stores

 ### **Best Practices**